jpmens/mosquitto-auth-plug/README.md

 ```

 ## ACL

+In addition to ACL checking which is possibly performed by a back-end,
+there's a more "static" checking which can be configured in `mosquitto.conf`.

 The plugin has support for checking topics allowed to a user.
 By default,
 a topic_prefix is assumed, configured as `auth_opt_topic_prefix`.